devdogfish/etpzp-sms/README.md

 I want to use the same structure for my components.

 ## TODO
 1. Do a test deployment
 2. Get started on the sms api.

+## !!IMPORTANT!!
-3. Think about responsiveness!!
+- Think about responsiveness!!
-4. Work on home page and message actions.
-5. Work on settings page, think about how I can add a font size setting to configure the font size globally.
+- Work on settings page, think about how I can add a font size setting to configure the font size globally.

-## Post winter break:
+## Message form:
+- extract errors from serverState and display them on the client in new message form
 - handle error case for no valid recipients, if there some, are just send to the valid ones

-- extract errors from serverState and display them on the client
-- display messages from database instead of hardcoded data like we have now
-- Add Type errors to login form frontend
-- Rename username to email throughout the database except in the A.D. functions.
+## Later on
+- Find a way to discard local storage safely so that if another user logs in to the machine they can't see the previous person's contacts
+- Work on home page

 ## Database
 Deleting all tables
 ```sql
 DROP TABLE IF EXISTS recipient, contact, message, public.user;
 ```